What Is Spinal Stenosis?

 - Segmentation failure.

-- Secondary spinal stenosis: secondary or acquired form of the disease is a part of the degenerative changes.
-This can occur due to following reasons:
+- Secondary spinal stenosis: a secondary or acquired form of the disease is a part of the degenerative changes.
+This can occur due to the following reasons:

 - Surgical procedures.